EXPLAINER: Why does Beijing have the Olympics again?

 WHAT CITIES OR AREAS WITHDREW FROM THE 2022 BID RACE?

 It’s a long list of rejections from cities across Europe.
 Oslo and Stockholm are the two high-profile cities that pulled out during the bidding process.
-They were joined by Krakow, Poland, and Lviv, Ukraine, which also withdrew bids.
+Krakow, Poland, and Lviv, Ukraine, also withdrew bids.

-Two other areas with potentially strong bids — St. Moritz, Switzerland, and Munich, Germany — were rejected by the public in voter referendums.
+Two other areas with potentially strong bids — St. Moritz, Switzerland, and Munich — were rejected by the public in voter referendums.
 The German rejection was a stinging blow to Bach, who is from Germany.
 It’s also notable that the IOC headquarters are in Switzerland.

-Oslo and Stockholm, probably regarded as the preferred venues as the IOC attempted to return the Olympics to a traditional European winter venues, both pulled out because of costs and politics.
+Oslo and Stockholm, probably regarded as the preferred venues as the IOC attempted to return the Olympics to traditional European winter venues, pulled out because of costs and politics.

+Norwegian and IOC officials also traded public barbs in 2014 about their dissatisfaction with each other.

+Details of the IOC’s demands upon bid cities for its members — including a cocktail reception with the King of Norway, use of exclusive road lanes, and specific requests for fruit and cakes in hotel rooms — were leaked, and described as “pompousness” by one lawmaker.

 Bach acknowledged at the time in a 2014 interview that the Winter Olympics were a tough sell.